-If you need another vehicle but your current one has negative equity, you may be able to roll it over onto your next auto loan.
-But just how much negative equity can you roll over, and how much should you?
+There is no set amount of negative equity that can be rolled into your next car loan.
+If you need another vehicle but your current one is worth less than you currently owe your lender, you may be able to roll the negative equity onto your next auto loan.
+But should you?
 Here’s some guidance.

 When you roll over your negative equity you're adding the difference between your car's value and your loan amount onto your next auto loan.

-Since rolling over negative equity means adding to the total balance of your next auto loan, depending on how much negative equity your current car has, it could exceed that common 125% rule.
+LTV is typically expressed as a percentage, and most auto lenders typically have a maximum loan-to-value ratio of around 125%.
+This means that your vehicle’s loan shouldn’t exceed more than 125% of its value.
+Since rolling over negative equity means adding to the total balance of your next auto loan, depending on how much negative equity your current car has, it could exceed this limit.

 Because rolling over negative equity means increasing how much you need to borrow, it also means more interest charges, and possibly, longer loan terms to make the monthly payments more affordable.
 Before you know it, you’re struggling to pay off the loan quickly enough to keep up with the vehicle’s depreciation (loss of value over time).